divvi-xyz/docs-v1/docs/publishing/play-store.md

 - Click Grant Access and provide an email address.
 Each user should be an editor

-Your CSM will provide a list of users to invite for your project

 #### Enable Google Play API services: